cloudmesh-community/sp19-516-124/project-report/report.md

 Take note of the `SubscriptionID` associated with the certificate as this will be need to be referenced when instantiating the Libcloud Azure ASM Compute Driver.

-Once a certificate hsa been created and configured within Azure, you can use the `Subscription ID` and `certificate file` to interact with the Libcloud ASM Driver.
+Once a certificate has been created and configured within Azure, use the `Subscription ID` and `certificate file` to interact with the Libcloud ASM Driver.
-To do so, you will need to open a Python IDE.
+To do so, choose a Python IDE.

 This example was generating using Pycharm Edu.

 Following the `Azure ASM Compute Driver Documentation` at
 <https://libcloud.readthedocs.io/en/latest/compute/drivers/azure.html>,
-once you have generated the certificate file and obtained a subscriptionID, instantiate the driver as follows:
+assuming a certificate file and subscriptionID have been provisioned, instantiate the driver as follows:

 ```